StanciuMihai/ModernMediaPlayer/README.md

 # ModernMediaPlayer
-A modern UI design of a media player and fully functional backend, made in WinForms using .NET framework 4.7.2
+A modern UI design of a media player and fully functional backend, made in WinForms using .NET framework 4.7.2 Started as an UI only project but I have since implemented complete music player features in it

  Some logos and icons were provided by Rj Code Advanced